AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/creating-pull-requests/before-file-pr.md

 # Before you file a pull request

-Before you are able to file a pull request with proposed changes, you will need to complete the following steps.
+Before you are able to file a pull request with proposed changes, you will need to complete the following steps:

 - Merge any changes from `AlexsLemonade/OpenScPCA-analysis:main` into your [feature branch](../working-with-git/working-with-branches.md).
 - Add any results files needed for review to S3.